 - For Eugene residents: Greater focus on urban infrastructure and resiliency, where 97% of EWEB customers live.

-- For McKenzie Valley residents: Potential benefits of receiving service from a utility focused on rural areas, and the ability to vote for and elect representatives to the cooperative’s board of directors, offering a more direct form of local representation.
+- For McKenzie Valley residents: Benefits of receiving service from a utility focused on rural areas, and the ability to vote for and elect representatives to the cooperative’s board of directors, offering a more direct form of local representation.

-EWEB customer input: Contact your elected Commissioner or the General Manager's office or provide comment at a public board meeting.
+EWEB customer input: Visit EWEB.org/Board to contact your At-Large Commissioner or the General Manager's office, or provide comment at a public board meeting.

-Lane Electric Cooperative members: Visit your cooperative's website for contact information
+Lane Electric Cooperative members: Visit laneelectric.com for contact information.

 Q&A